nugusha/Random-Tester/README.md

 * 1) close exe file
 * 2) open a.in
-	     which will consist of thr test case where outputs differ
+	     which will consist of the test case where outputs differ
 * 3) enjoy finding a bug
 * 4) ez gg wp